ethereum/consensus-specs/specs/merge/client_settings.md

 **Notice**: This document is a work-in-progress for researchers and implementers.

-This document specifies configurable settings that merge clients are expected to ship with.
+This document specifies configurable settings that clients must implement for the Merge.

 ### Override terminal total difficulty